justinyaodu/arraydeque/README.md

 Returns the last element without removing it, assuming the ArrayDeque is non-empty.
 See [ArrayDeque.last](#arraydequelast).

-If the ArrayDeque is empty, the behavior is undefined.
+If the ArrayDeque is empty, the behavior is not defined.

 #### `ArrayDeque.pop`